wastaken7/PTNotifier/README.md

 1. Log into your tracker account in your browser.
 2. Use your chosen extension to export the cookies **for that tracker's** domain as a `.txt` file.
-3. Save the exported cookie file into the correct subdirectory based on the tracker type, following the naming rules below.
+3. Save the exported cookie file into the correct subdirectory based on the tracker type, following the naming rules in the table above.

 -   For **AvistaZ** or **UNIT3D** trackers, save the file in `cookies/AvistaZ/` or `cookies/UNIT3D/`.
 The filename can be anything (e.g., `my_cookie.txt`).
 -   For trackers listed in the **Other** category, you must save the file in `cookies/Other/` and use the specific filename from the table above (e.g., `GreatPosterWall.txt` for GreatPosterWall).